-Maritsu Evil Academy in Disgaea 3 takes it Up to Eleven.
+Maritsu Evil Academy in Disgaea 3: Absence of Justice takes it Up to Eleven.
 People who have gone looking for the Home-Ec classrooms have never been heard from again, and the seniors are considered a myth, due to no one ever being able to pinpoint the location of their classrooms.
-It helps that it's strongly implied that the school's campus is most of the world.
+It helps that it's strongly implied that the school's campus is the entire world.

 Gunnerkrigg Court, to the point where wide angle shots of the student body (or anyone outside Annie's class) are noticeably absent, though other students do apparently exist... somewhere.
 Notable facilities include animal cages big enough for dragons and a full monorail system, and at least two "Holodecks".

 Superhero School Whateley Academy in the Whateley Universe.
 Seven dorms, a physical education building with a large annex, three swimming pools, two full-sized indoor gymnasiums, a cafeteria that's inside a geodesic dome big enough to seat maybe six hundred, several large school buildings, an astronomy tower, a university-sized library that has really restricted sections, a church, a massive campus store, and miles and miles of underground areas, including: a power plant, three combat arenas and a holographic simulation center, dozens and dozens of public and private labs for the devisers and gadgeteers, you name it.
 It's so big it has its own building for the security teams.